Erbolking/nerocoin/README.md

 ----------------

-Nerocoin is a new dogecoin king coin based on litecoin
+Nerocoin is a new dogecoin kind coin based on litecoin

 License
 -------